 Arkansas Tech University - Ozark Campus expects its students to obey all the policies of the university and all federal, state and local laws.
 Each student, as a member of the Arkansas Tech University - Ozark Campus community, assumes an obligation to obey all rules and regulations made by properly constituted authorities.
 Failure to comply can result in disciplinary actions which may include disciplinary probation, suspension for a stated period of time, or expulsion which is permanent forced withdrawal.
-Conduct for which a student is subject to disciplinary action is published in the Student Handbook available in the Office of Student Services.
+Conduct for which a student is subject to disciplinary action is published in the Student Handbook section of this catalog.